partrickJhonson/beef/Autorun-Rule-Engine.md

 var mod_input = s[0]+'.'+s[1]+'.'+s[2]+'.'+start+'-'+s[0]+'.'+s[1]+'.'+s[2]+'.'+end;
 ```
 As you can see it's dumb-proof.
 Few things to note here:
-* condition : value 'null' if you just want to proceed with execution.
+* **condition** : value 'null' if you just want to proceed with execution.
 Alternatively you can check for previous command module execution status with:
 ```javascript
 status==1  // continue if previous module execution status is success status==0  // continue if previous module execution status is unknown status==-1 // continue if previous module execution status is error
 ```
-* code: arbitrary JavaScript as shown above.
+* **code**: arbitrary JavaScript as shown above.
 Use <<mod_input>> as command module option (input) in the ruleset, and make sure you declare the 'var mod_input' variable in the code property value.
 You can reference previous module's output with <command_module_name>_mod_output (get_internal_ip_webrtc_mod_output in the previous example).
 Note that the get_internal_ip_webrtc BeEF command.js was modified to return execution status and result data (internal IP):

 ```javascript
 get_internal_ip_webrtc_mod_output = [beef.are.status_success(), displayAddrs.join(",")];